ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 * Generating keystream for encryption/decryption
 * All hash operations in the initialization

-TurboSHAKE128 is specified in {{!I-D.draft-irtf-cfrg-kangarootwelve}}} and provides the security properties needed for this construction.
+TurboSHAKE128 is specified in {{!I-D.draft-irtf-cfrg-kangarootwelve}} and provides the security properties needed for this construction.

 ## Key and Context Handling

-The secret_key MUST be at least 16 bytes long.
+The secret key MUST be at least 16 bytes long.
 Keys shorter than 16 bytes MUST be rejected.
 Implementations SHOULD validate that the key does not consist of repeated patterns (e.g., identical first and second halves) as a best practice.